Rethinking an all-day space

-The client tasked my team to reposition and re-brand the iconic atrium lounge to better reflect is use as an 'all-day' space.
-The design had to hark to its iconic British heritage and use as the original taxi driveway for the horse drawn Hansom cabs of the Victorian age.
+The client tasked my team to re-brand the iconic atrium lounge to better reflect it’s intended repositioning as a multi-use space.
+One that would attract and cater to a wide variety of visitors.
+Our design had to reflect its iconic British heritage and use as the original taxi driveway for the horse drawn Hansom cabs of the Victorian age.

-Finally to add depth to the concept we created our own twist on the London cabbies exam simply known as 'The Knowledge'.
-There are 320 routes each cabbie has to learn in order to pass their cab driver exam.
-We took each of these routes, mapped them and created a series of bespoke geometric illustrations.
-These additional decorative pieces would adorn print such as the opening party invites and menus.
+To further add depth to the concept we created our own twist on the London cabbies exam, simply known as 'The Knowledge'.
+Of the 320 routes each cabbie has to learn we mapped of these and created a series of bespoke geometric illustrations to serve as decorative pieces.

-Finally, as an experiential campaign piece, we took a classic black cab and converted it into a mobile pop up bar!
-It would be driven to various spots around London, transform into a bar, and help spread word of The Hansom.
+As an additional experiential campaign piece, we took a classic black cab and converted it into a mobile pop up bar.
+Driven to various festivals and food markets around London it would transform into a pop-up bar, and help further the word of The Hansom.